Updated 9 September, 2021.

 Whether you're a healthcare agency offering online services or a digital retailer that sells healthcare products like prescriptions, HIPAA is not something your website can afford to ignore.
 Protected Health Information (PHI), no matter where it resides, must be treated with the utmost respect and care.
 This is in addition to all the other data your website needs to protect - access credentials, transaction records, transaction data, and so on.

 The good news is that if your website meets the regulations set by the PCI Security Standards Council, it won't be too much of a leap to comply with HIPAA, as well.
 It's really just a matter of understanding the flow of data through your site and knowing where your most sensitive records are stored.
-We can help with that - and with overcoming some of the challenges you might encounter with implementation.
+We, at Anadea, can help with that - and with overcoming some of the challenges you might encounter with implementation.

 Choosing the right eCommerce platform

 First thing's first, if your website is going to be compliant, you need to start with the foundation - with the platform you're using to build it.
 Your main focus should be to first look for a platform that does what you need it to do, then research what's necessary to secure it.
 In broad terms, a good platform should:

 - Allow you to easily incorporate a range of digital forms and create landing pages to improve the customer experience.

 - Let you create searchable product listings that include high-quality photos, descriptions, and tags.